 5. Write for your target audience’s level

-If you’re creating content for beginners, make sure you use terminology and phrases that they’ll understand.
+When creating content for beginners, use terminology and phrases they’ll understand.
 Make no assumptions regarding knowledge.

 6. Find the best keywords.